-Students take courses that provide both theoretical and practical knowledge of all aspects of Big Data, such as:
+See the university catalog for information about courses that provide both theoretical and practical knowledge of all aspects of Big Data, such as:

 Educational Programs Related to Big Data

-Volgenau’s expertise in the field of Big Data spans programs in systems engineering, computer science, and statistics.
+Mason Engineering's expertise in the field of Big Data spans programs in systems engineering, computer science, and statistics.
 From its programs in Biostatistics to its unique MS in Data Analytics Engineering, our students learn how to sift through and find meaning from vast amounts of data.

 Applied Computer Science is a degree program for those students who want and need the knowledge and expertise of computer science to work in one of the many disciplines that require advanced computing techniques.
 The program offers four areas of focus: bioinformatics, computer game design, geography, and software engineering.
 Some career paths are: Software consulting, Bio-informatics and data management, Graphics and game development, Defense software analysis.

 Computer Science is concerned with the design, implementation, and maintenance of the computer software systems used in almost all professions.
 Computer scientists must be well grounded in the technologies needed for acquisition, representation, storage, transmission, transformation, and use of information in digital form.

 The alarm goes off.
 You swipe the screen of your smartphone and check your Twitter feed "@GMUIST #GoodMorning."
 Before you roll out of bed for the day, you've begun contributing valuable data to a rapidly growing stream.
 How will that information be used?
 For business?
 For science?
 For societal good?
 A BS in Information Technology is geared toward using data effectively and understanding the extraordinary complexity of information that surrounds us.
 Our goal is to lead the discovery of principles and processes that improve this rapidly changing discipline.